avi12/web-ext-deploy/README.md

   If `true`, every step of uploading to the Edge Add-ons will be logged to the console.

 Returns `Promise<true>` or throws an exception.

+**Note:**
+Due to the way the Edge dashboard works, when an extension is being reviewed or its review has just been canceled, it will take about a minute until a cancellation will cause its state to change from "In review" to "In draft", after which the new version can be submitted.
+Therefore, expect for longer wait times if you run the tool on an extension you had just published/canceled.

 #### Opera Add-ons API